IDE Financial Disclosure

 FDA reviews data generated in clinical studies to determine whether medical device applications are approvable.
 Financial interest of a clinical investigator is one potential source of bias in the outcome of a clinical study.
 To ensure the reliability of the data, the financial interests and arrangements of clinical investigators must be disclosed to FDA.

 This requirement applies to any clinical study submitted in a marketing application that the applicant or FDA relies on to establish that the product is effective or is used to show equivalence to an effective product, and any study in which a single investigator makes a significant contribution to the demonstration of safety.
 The requirement does not apply to studies conducted under the emergency use, compassionate use, or treatment use provisions.
 Financial compensation or interests information is used, in conjunction with information about the design and purpose of the study, as well as information obtained through on-site inspections, in the agency's assessment of the reliability of the data.

-Anyone who submits a Premarket Approval or Premarket Notification 510(k) after February 2, 1999 that contains a covered clinical study must submit certain information concerning the compensation to, and financial interests of, any clinical investigator conducting covered clinical studies in the application.
+Anyone who submits a Premarket Approval Application (PMA) or Premarket Notification 510(k) after February 2, 1999 that contains a covered clinical study must submit certain information concerning the compensation to, and financial interests of, any clinical investigator conducting covered clinical studies in the application.
 Applicants must certify to the absence of certain financial interests of clinical investigators on Financial Interest Form: Certification: Financial Interests and Arrangements of Clinical Investigations FDA Form 3454 or to disclose those financial interests on Financial Interest Forms: Disclosure: Financial Interests and Arrangements of Clinical Investigators FDA Form 3455.

 The financial arrangements that must be disclosed include the following: